 The harmonics of fault frequency is a more sensitive indicator of a bearing outer race fault.
 For a more rigorous bearing fault detection, you should detect waveform, spectrum, and envelope techniques.
 And these will help reveal these faults.
 However, if you use high-frequency demodulation in the envelope analysis in order to detect bearing fault characteristic frequencies.
 The maintenance professionals have to be more careful in the analysis because of resonance.
 Because it may or may not contain fault frequency components.

-Using spectral analysis as a tool to identify the faults in the bearings faces challenges due to issues like low energy, signal smearing, cyclostationarity etc. High resolution is often desired to differentiate the fault frequency components from the other high-amplitude adjacent frequencies.
-Hence, when the signal is sampled for FFT analysis, the sample length should be large enough to give adequate frequency resolution in the spectrum.
+Using spectral analysis as a tool to identify the faults in the bearings faces challenges due to issues like low energy, signal smearing, etc. It usually requires high resolution to differentiate the fault frequency components from the other high-amplitude adjacent frequencies.
+Hence, when do the FFT sample signal analysis, enough sample length to give adequate frequency resolution in the spectrum.
 Also, keeping the computation time and memory within limits and avoiding unwanted aliasing may be demanding.
-However, a minimal frequency resolution required can be obtained by estimating the bearing fault frequencies and other vibration frequency components and its harmonics due to shaft speed, misalignment, line frequency, gearbox etc.